satyamws/My_Portfolio/README.md

 - Built intuitive UI for both **mouse and touchscreen input**.
 - Designed backend logic to map pain levels and lifting data to ergonomic risk scores.
 - Worked directly with the health & safety team to align features with real-world ergonomic standards.
-- Optimized the app for deployment on warehouse **kiosks and tablets**.

 ### 📸 Screenshots